Union générale des israélites de France: Formation

 in both the northern and southern zones, which the Germans had never requested, whereas Article 2 stipulated that all Jews domiciled or resident in France must be affiliated to it.

 In order to establish the compulsory organisation, Vallat consulted Jewish leaders from both zones such as Jacques Helbronner, president of the Consistoire, and Raymond-Raoul Lambert, director of the Refugee Aid Committee (CAR, Comité d'aide aux réfugiés).
 The leadership of the UGIF would only include French citizens.
 The project was the subject of lively debates between Vallat and his various interlocutors, but also among the Jews themselves.
 Some were resolutely hostile to the project, often because French Israelites would be treated in the same way as foreigners and those who had recently become naturalised.
 In 1941, Helbronner accepted a leadership position in the UGIF, though he was initially opposed to its establishment.

 UGIF absorbed social welfare organisations and their staff.
 The attachment to the survival of the works and the conviction that their proper functioning was in the supreme interest of the community characterised the reactions of the UGIF leadership and distinguished them from the leadership of the consistory.
 Lambert identifies more than anyone else with the UGIF of the southern zone and had good relations with Vallat.
-On the immigrants' side, Marc Jarblum, president of the FSJF, was categorically opposed to the UGIF, but some OSA leaders did not see any incompatibility between the honour of the Jews and compromise with an imposed law.
+On the immigrants' side, Marc Jarblum, president of the FSJF, was categorically opposed to the UGIF, but some OSE leaders did not see any incompatibility between the honour of the Jews and compromise with an imposed law.

 Before establishing the UGIF, Vallat had initiated talks in Paris as he had done in the southern zone, but he completely ignored immigrant associations.
 The leaders of the former Committee agreed to take over the leadership of the UGIF while pointing out in a letter to Pétain that they had no mandate from their "foreign co-religionists".
 Appointments to the leadership of the UGIF were made on 8 January 1942 and included Albert Lévy, former president of the CAR and first president of UGIF, André Baur, vice-president, and Raymond-Raoul Lambert, general administrator.
 Baur was from the northern zone, while Lévy and Lambert were from the southern zone.
 Although the UGIF was theoretically a single body, the branches of each of the two zones operated independently.
 In the southern zone, Lambert was the strongman of the UGIF, so much so that Lévy was described as "Lambert's toy".